ScriptsfromZee/QA360/README.md

 ## Testing
    This project uses Cypress for end-to-end testing.

 The test script included in the project folder covers key user interactions and behaviors to ensure consistent functionality.
+As I get better with automation, I will update my scripts.

 To run the Cypress tests: